|

 - Atahualpa Yupanqui//Argentina

-the famous Atahualpa Yupanqui - guitarist, composer, singer, author
+Atahualpa Yupanqui - guitarist, composer, singer, author and folklorist.

 (The Orange) - Trio Los